kendrajmoore/refactored-dollop/README.md

 - [Bootstrap](http://getbootstrap.com/) - Extensive list of components and bundled Javascript plugins.

 ## Project Status
-- Project used as a prototype only and will be updated due to security flaw with handlebrs
+- Project was used primarily as a prototype

 ## Team